Find out about the common types of pension scams, how they work and how to avoid them - including early pension release and pension reviews scams.

 They may also claim that they don’t have to be FCA authorised as they aren’t providing the advice themselves.

-Some firms may falsely claim to be acting on behalf of the FCA or represent the Government’s guidance service Pension Wise.
+Some firms may falsely claim to be acting on behalf of the FCA or represent the Government’s guidance service MoneyHelper (previously called Pension Wise).

 How pension review scams work